 Each National Authority must submit to a special examination any handicapped driver, any driver who has had a serious accident, or any driver who during two or three races has shown odd behaviour when driving his boat.
 This check is compulsory before participation in an International race and must be certified by a commission appointed by the National Authority of the interested driver.
-The commission will be composed of a well known medical specialist and two other experienced offshore racing administrators who are members of the National Authority.
+The commission will be composed of a well known medical specialist and two other experienced racing administrators who are members of the National Authority.
 The commission may give or refuse authorisation as to the eligibility of the driver(s).

-Each National Authority which organises an International race must abide by any recommendations of Cominsafe regarding the medical organisation.
+Each National Authority which organises an international race must abide by the regulations approved by Cominsafe regarding the medical organisation of international races.